 - A case involving injuries

 - Previous accusations of domestic violence, any type of sex crime, stalking, or witness intimidation

 It's important to note that this program considers feedback from your peers, family, and potential victims of a crime when debating whether or not to grant you acceptance.
 Only with the help of an attorney can you identify potential barriers that could diminish your chances of being approved.
 In fact, the assistance of an attorney is required for entry in Delaware County.
 It is the duty of a legal professional to convince your arresting officer, prosecutor, and the judge that the ARD program will be effective in your situation.

 The cumulative amount of costs for participating in this program depends on circumstantial factors.
 A defendant could be ordered to pay court costs, restitution, supervision fees, and any other additional charges that the District Attorney may find necessary.
 Acceptance into Delaware County's ARD program will require members to submit a portion of these costs to the Clerk of Court for collateral.
 The program will then be responsible for putting defendants on a reasonable payment plan.

 The benefits of being a member of this program are amazing.
 Aside from not being convicted, members will get the duration of their license suspension shortened (if applicable), the jail penalty will be removed, and they will be granted immediate eligibility for expungement.
 From this point on, members will not have to worry about disclosing this incident to any company, professional licensure, school residency etc. that asks about criminal history.

 Delaware County ARD Attorney

 If you have been arrested and charged with a crime in Delaware County, you may be eligible for entry into the county's ARD program.
-Consult with experienced criminal defense attorney Joseph D. Lento for more information about how you can get approved.
-Contact him today online or by phone at (215) 535-5355.
+Consult with the experienced criminal defense attorneys at the Lento Law Firm for more information about how you can get approved.
+Contact us today online or by phone at (215) 535-5355.